-Several systematic reviews and meta-analyses evaluating associations between the indications of interest and specific nutrient deficiencies were identified, and they are described in Table 2.
+Several systematic reviews and meta-analyses evaluating associations between the indications of interest (depression, fibromyalgia) and specific nutrient deficiencies were identified, and they are described in Table 2.
 No systematic reviews or meta-analyses were identified in the association between nutritional deficiencies and unexplained fatigue.
 A limitation of all reviews is that, although they compared low and high levels of nutrient levels, none addressed whether these low levels constituted actual deficiencies in a particular nutrient.

 Table 2.
-Systematic Reviews on the Association Between Nutritional Deficiencies and Mood Disorders.
-Fibromyalgia, and Unexplained Fatigue
+Systematic Reviews on the Association Between Nutritional Deficiencies and Mood Disorders, Fibromyalaia, and/or Unexplained Fatique

-Study Nutrient No. of Studies Specified Cutor Deficiency ff for Nutrient Key Findings (95% CI) Depression Petridou et al (2015) ^{2,} Folate and vitamin B 12 11 No associated w levels: • Folat ing depression significantly with low folate and vitamin B te: OR=1.27 (1.07 to 1.43) min B: OR=1.20 (1.02 to 1.42) Cheungpasitporn et al (2015) ^{3,} Magnesium 6 No Pooled RR of depression in patients with semia (3 cohort studies, 2 cross-sectional studies, 1 case-control study combined; N=19,137 patients): • 1.34 (1.01 to 1.79; P=33%) Pooled RR excluding the cross-sectional studies: • 1.38 (0.92 to 2.07; P=24%) Swardfager et al (2013) ^{4,} Zinc 17 No Mean serum zinc concentrations of -1.85 μmol/L (-2.52 to -1.19 μmol/L) in depressed patients vs nondepressed controls (p<0.001) Anglin et al (2013) ^{5,} Vitamin D 14 No Cross-sectional studies: OR of depression, highest vs lowest vitamin D categories: 1.31 (1.00 to 1.71; p=0.03) Prospective series: Risk of depression significantly higher in patients with lower vitamin D (HR=2.21; 1.40 to 3.49; p=0.028) Fibromyalgia ļ · · · · · · · · · · · · · · · · · Hsiao et al (2015) 6 Vitamin D 12 No Significantly higher odds of hypovitaminosis D among patients with chronic pain including fibromyalgia vs control group: Crude OR=1.63 (1.20 to 2.23) Adjusted OR=1.41 (1.00 to 2.00) Daniel and Pitotta (2011) 7 Vitamin D No No pooled analyses.
+Study Nutrient No. of Studies Specified Cutoff for Nutrient Deficiency Key Findings (95% CI) Depression Petridou et al (2015) Folate and vitamin B 12 11 No Odds of having depression significantly associated with low folate and vitamin B levels: Folate: OR, 1.27 (1.07 to 1.43) Vitamin B: OR, 1.20 (1.02 to 1.42) Cheungpasitporn et al (2015) Magnesium 6 No Pooled RR of depression in patients with hypomagnesemia (3 cohort studies, 2 cross-sectional studies, 1 case-control study combined; N=19,137 patients): • 1.34 (1.01 to 1.79; \$\mathcal{P}\$=33%) Pooled RR excluding the cross-sectional studies:

+Study Nutrient No. of Studies Specified Cutoff for Nutrient Deficiency Key Findings (95% CI) • 1.38 (0.92 to 2.07; P =24%) Swardfager et al (2013) Zinc 17 No Mean serum zinc concentrations of -1.85 μmol/L (-2.52 to -1.19 μmol/L) in depressed patients vs. nondepressed controls (p<.001) Anglin et Vitamin D 14 No Cross-sectional studies: al (2013) OR of depression, highest vs. lowest vitamin D categories: 1.31 (1.00 to 1.71; p=.03) Prospective series: Risk of depression significantly higher in patients with lower vitamin D (HR=2.21; 1.40 to 3.49; p=.028) Fibromyalgia Hsiao et al (2015) Vitamin D 12 No Significantly higher odds of hypovitaminosis D among patients with chronic pain including fibromyalgia vs. control group: • Crude OR, 1.63 (1.20 to 2.23) • Adjusted OR, 1.41 (1.00 to 2.00) Daniel and Pitotta (2011) Vitamin D No No pooled analyses.
 Lower-quality studies tended to find positive associations between fibromyalgia and low vitamin D levels; studies with control groups found no significant associations; larger population-based studies had mixed findings